ngrok/ngrok-docs/docs/integrations/plivo/webhooks.md

 This guide covers how to use ngrok to integrate your localhost app with Plivo by using Webhooks.
-Plivo webhooks can be used to notify an external application whenever specific events occur in your Plivo account.
+Plivo webhooks can be used to notify an external application whenever SMS and MMS messages are sent to your Plivo numbers.

 By integrating ngrok with Plivo, you can:

 - **Develop and test Plivo webhooks locally**, eliminating the time in deploying your development code to a public environment and setting it up in HTTPS.
-- **Inspect and troubleshoot requests from Plivo** in real-time via the inspection UI and API.
+- **Inspect and troubleshoot requests from Plivo** in real time via the inspection UI and API.
 - **Modify and Replay Plivo Webhook requests** with a single click and without spending time reproducing events manually in your Plivo account.
 - **Secure your app with Plivo validation provided by ngrok**.
 Invalid requests are blocked by ngrok before reaching your app.